Barbarossa01/AWS-VPC-and-EC2-Monitoring-with-CloudWatch-and-Grafana/README.md

 - Shows how CloudWatch and Grafana can be used together for real-time monitoring.
 - Alerts ensure immediate notification for critical system failures.

----

-## Optional Enhancements
-- Automate deployment using **Terraform** or **AWS CloudFormation**
-- Expand monitoring for additional EC2 instances or services
-- Integrate with SNS topics for more advanced notifications
-- Configure log retention and centralized log analysis